YonatanRA/AI_PDF_Reader/README.md

 # AI PDF Reader

 This project focuses on data extraction from a PDF file with AI.
+In this case, we will use the [2023 Apple's Form 10-K](https://s2.q4cdn.com/470004039/files/doc_earnings/2023/q4/filing/_10-K-Q4-2023-As-Filed.pdf).

 Given a company's proprietary files, we want to have a quick query system from those files.
 A system similar to having a secretary.
 The technology we will use is called Retrieval Augmented Generation (RAG).

 ### What is RAG?